azhagusurriya/android_gbc_wip_s2021_inspection_app/README.md

 ## Login/Sing Up

 * Create logic for telephone
+* Numeric keyboard for telephone
 * Create logic for password
-* Change User collection ID to EMAIL
+* Remember Me
+* Hide password must be the default

 ## Settings

 * Profile change button
 * Password change button

+## Map Tab Bar

+* Click on the red button
+* Long click on the red button
+* DeficiencyAfter comments

-## Tab Bar
+## List Tab Bar

-* Keep only two tabs: Projects and Setting
+* Change Firebase data when check and uncheck items

 ## HomeFragment

 * All/Ongoing/Done on the search bar
+* When there is no image, click on the item and go to ProjectActivity

 ## AddProjectActivity

 * Logic for telephone
-* Show numeric keyboard when click on telephone field
+* Show numeric keyboard when clicking on telephone field

-## ProjectActivity

-* Should this activity exist ?

 ## Map

-* Fix top space
 * Dialog when delete to confirm
-* Change ID to client + date added
-* Save state
 * Change collection name (Client to Clients)